array-api-strict¶

 It is not intended to be used by end-users.
 End-users of the array API should just use their favorite array library (NumPy, CuPy, PyTorch, etc.) as usual.
 It is also not intended to be used as a dependency by consuming libraries.
 Consuming library code should use the array-api-compat package to support the array API.
 Rather, it is intended to be used in the test suites of consuming libraries to test their array API usage.

-array-api-strict currently supports the 2022.12 version of the standard.
-2023.12 support is planned and is tracked by this issue.
+array-api-strict currently supports the 2023.12 version of the standard.
+2022.12 support is also implemented, and can be enabled with a flag.

 python -m pip install array-api-strict